stoobit-analytics/stoobit-analytics-swift/README.md

 # stoobit analytics SDK Swift
+> [!NOTE]
+> Work in progress: We are updating the SDK from a singleton to a builder pattern.

 ### Installing the Library
 You can install the Swift library by using Swift Package Manager.
 1. In Xcode, select File > Add Packages…